Welcome to the program, the Rush Limbaugh Program, and sitting in for Rush today.

 It's an unlevel playing field the way it is now.

-Well, it it varies from place to place.
+Well, it varies from place to place.

 You want to have an election, have an election.

-But the but it works both ways.
+But it works both ways.

 It works both ways, Tim.

-Uh we want to we want to have a vote, and then there's a waiting period before the vote.
+And then there's a waiting period before the vote.

 But when the vote comes down, wouldn't you like to have your vote secret so that the boss, your co-workers, the union, nobody knows how you voted.